The Duties and Responsibilities of Expert Witness

-- An expert witness should at all stages follow the procedure or instructions, on the behalf of the evidence as he understands it, provided independent guidance to the court and all parties to generate objective unbiased opinion according to his expertise.
+- An expert witness should at all stages follow the procedure or instructions, on the behalf of the evidence as he understands it, and provided independent guidance to the court and all parties to generate an objective unbiased opinion according to his expertise.
 An expert witness should never imagine the role of an attorney.

-- The expert’s evidence must be restricted to the technical issues on which the court will be guided by asking an explanation, or to evidence of common professional practice.
+- The expert’s evidence must be restricted to the technical issues on which the court will be guided by asking for an explanation, or evidence of common professional practice.
 The expert witness must not give opinions as an expert himself would have done in some circumstances.

 - He should co-operate with the expert of the other party or parties in attempting to narrow the technical issues in dispute at the earliest possible stage of the procedure and to eliminate or place in context any peripheral issues.